 3. Low Surface Energy

-Commonly, PCB and the pre-conformal layer coatings have a large polymer presence which is an intrinsically low energy material.
+Commonly, PCB and the pre-conformal layer coatings have a large polymer presence which is an intrinsically low-energy material.
 Surface energy directly relates to the level of attraction a surface has to other materials.
-A surface with high energy is usually very amenable to bonding and a low energy surface is not.
-The low energy surface requires treatment or cleaning in order to reach a level of surface energy that is optimal for adhesion.
-In the case of the PCB, if it is not properly treated for adhesion (common polymer treatments include plasma, corona or flame treatment) a conformal coating will not perform as expected.
-This leads to delamination, chipping, blistering and other failures that leave the electronics vulnerable to their harsh environs.
+A surface with high energy is usually very amenable to bonding, and a low-energy surface is not.
+The low-energy surface requires treatment or cleaning in order to reach a level of surface energy that is optimal for adhesion.
+In the case of the PCB, if it is not properly treated for adhesion (common polymer treatments include plasma, corona, or flame treatment), a conformal coating will not perform as expected.
+This leads to delamination, chipping, blistering, and other failures that leave the electronics vulnerable to their harsh environments.

 4. Improper Treatment & Cleaning

 Often, treatments and coatings prior to applying the conformal coating can be administered improperly due to a lack of surface chemistry understanding.
-Atmospheric plasma treatment, a very widely used method for preparing electronics for adhesion, bombards the surface with excited molecules, free electrons and ions that changes the chemical make-up of the surface, raising its surface energy.
-Often, there is over-treatment of plasma or flame treatments, over-application of a coating or just insufficient cleaning of the surface prior to the coating.
+Atmospheric plasma treatment, a very widely used method for preparing electronics for adhesion, bombards the surface with excited molecules, free electrons, and ions that change the chemical makeup of the surface, raising its surface energy.
+Often, there is over-treatment of plasma or flame treatments, over-application of a coating, or just insufficient cleaning of the surface prior to the coating.

 Cleaning techniques range from wiping with isopropyl alcohol to cleaning with compressed air to remove particulate and debris.
-Insufficient cleaning is often due to not considering the chemical surface state and therefore not being able to clean or activate the surface to a degree that is optimal for adhesion.
-Improper surface treatment results in poor adhesion which can lead to fish eyes, dimpling, moisture corrosion and damage due to debris that a strong and complete conformal coating can resist.
-Another factor that is often overlooked is the effectiveness of a treatment over time.
-If the immediate result of a coating passes all currently utilized tests then typically the inspection stops.
+Insufficient cleaning is often due to not considering the chemical surface state and, therefore, not being able to clean or activate the surface to a degree that is optimal for adhesion.
+Improper surface treatment results in poor adhesion, which can lead to fish eyes, dimpling, moisture corrosion, and damage due to debris that a strong and complete conformal coating can resist.
+Another factor that is often overlooked is the effectiveness of treatment over time.
+If the immediate result of a coating passes all currently utilized tests, then typically, the inspection stops.
 However, it's very common for that bond to become unstable over time, while in storage or even within 48 hours of the application of the coating.
 If treatment is not being done with this in mind, the problem will never be solved.